markddrake/YADAMU---Yet-Another-DAta-Migration-Utility/README.md

 C:\Development\YADAMU>
 ~~~
-Copying the data in HR.json into the HR1 schema in a postgres database named yadamu running on a server called yadamu-db1
+Importing the data in HR.json into the HR1 schema in a postgres database named yadamu running on a server called yadamu-db1
 ~~~
 C:\Development\YADAMU>bin\import rdbms=postgres username=postgres database=yadamu hostname=yadamu-db1 file=HR.json TO_USER=HR1